mitre-atlas/atlas-data/data/README.md

 ATLAS data is stored in YAML files designed to be easy to read and edit, as well as to load, parse, and validate.

+`data.yaml` is the entry point, describing the ID, which will become the name of the output YAML file, as well as listing relative paths to matrix directories.

+## Matrices

+A matrix directory contains the following files:

 - `matrix.yaml` contains metadata, tactics in matrix order, and includes the other data files.

 - `tactics.yaml` contains ATLAS tactics, which represent adversary goals.